-2.3.
-International Faculty
+2.3 International Faculty

 Prior to meeting with Human Resources, new international faculty members must visit the Impact Center for Community, Equity, and Understanding to present the necessary immigration-related documents.
-Make your appointment with the Impact Center for Community, Equity, and Understanding by contacting Patti Lausch, Director of International Student and Scholar Services, 610-526-7390, plausch@brynmawr.edu.
+Make your appointment with the Impact Center for Community, Equity, and Understanding by contacting Charity Alinda, Director of International Student and Scholar Advising, 610-526-7390, calinda@brynmawr.edu.

-2.4.
-OneCard
+2.4 OneCard